Nubz567/chatterbox/DEPLOYMENT_DEBUG.md

 - ✅ CSS loading issue fixed
 - ✅ Group loading delay fixed
 - ✅ Settings button fixed
-- ✅ **Added serverless-compatible Socket.IO for real-time chat**
+- ✅ **Replaced Socket.IO with polling-based chat system**

-## 🔍 What We've Added
+## 🔍 What We've Changed
-The chat functionality was redirecting to groups because Socket.IO wasn't implemented.
-Now we have real-time chat working.
+Socket.IO was causing deployment failures on Vercel, so we replaced it with a simple polling-based chat system that works reliably in serverless environments.

 **Issues resolved:**
 - ✅ 500 error fixed with simplified session store